A method to challenge symmetries in data with self-supervised learning: Extensions

 \section{Extensions}

-Although the `which is real?' task was described with only one fake per data entry, multiple fakes can be used by replacing each $\log$ probability in the objective by an average over those fakes.
-This can reduce testing variance, particularly for discrete symmetries with few equivalent states.
-Multiple fakes may help or hinder training, but can be implemented efficiently since $\zeta(x)$ need only be evaluated once for the real entry and once for each fake.
+Although we described the `which is real?' task with only one fake per data entry, multiple fakes can also be used by including them additively in the loss function.
+While we previously averaged the loss function over $n$ data, if we now repeat each entry $k$ times with newly sampled fakes, then we should average their $n\times k$ terms into

+Using multiple fakes can reduce testing variance, particularly for discrete symmetries with few equivalent states, but might help or hinder training since stochastic optimization algorithms can benefit from additional noise.
+Adding multiple fakes does add computational costs, but implementations can be efficient since $\zeta(x)$ need only be evaluated once for the real entry and once for each fake.

+Uncertainty in the filter function is also important since uncertainty is likely to occur whenever $L(x)$ is not deliberately introduced, and inaccuracies will impact test results if our methods learn about errors in the filter function.
+Filter uncertainty means we have two different filter functions in play: one approximate filter used to simulate fakes, and one imperfectly known filter that acted on the data before their observation.
+With uncertainty, training can continue with the fixed approximate filter, since although filter inaccuracies may lead to suboptimal learned models, we do not require that models are optimal.
+Any model that predicts successfully in rigorous testing comprises evidence of asymmetry, so it is the rigorous testing that must respect the filter uncertainty, and this means that the $\log$ odds should be modified to allow for variations in the ratios between these two filters.

-Uncertainty in the filter function is also important in practice.
-Training can continue with a fixed approximate filter, but for justifiable testing the $\log$ odds of Equation~\ref{eqn:phifiltered} must be modified to use different filter functions for data and fakes, leading to additive terms from their $\log$ ratios.
-Each likelihood then depends on parameters (describing the filter) with uncertain prior predictions; while interesting, this is a standard and context-dependent data analysis problem which we do not develop further here \cite{sivia2006data}.
+Introducing different filter functions for data and fakes leads to new, additive terms in the $\log$ odds of Equation~\ref{eqn:phifiltered}, and those terms should be allowed to vary according to some described uncertainty on the filter.
+In testing, the accumulated likelihood over all predicted labels then depends on those variations, for both the symmetric hypothesis and our learned asymmetric models.
+That is, we have likelihood functions that vary under uncertain prior predictions; while interesting, this is a standard and context-dependent data-analysis problem~\cite{sivia2006data}, which we do not develop further here.